nu5rim3/user-app/README.md

-## Simple ToDo Application
+## Simple Application
-> This is simple web application that users can add their to-do items to this app and manupulate it using this application
+> This is simple web application that users register and update profile.

 ### Technologies
 I have used ***MERN stack*** for create almost all of the functionalities of this application.
 To create frontend I use ***React JS*** and for backend I used ***Node JS*** with ***Express***.